OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 `/bookmarks` provides a standard way to link to and discover interesting resources.
 OADA has defined a JSON bookmark media type, `application/vnd.oada.bookmarks.1+json`, and we strongly encourage everyone to use it.
-In doing so, clients will be able to discovery various available resources with easy and allow sign focally more useful and productive applications.
+In doing so, clients will be able to easily discover various available resources and support significantly more useful and productive applications.

 The content of the document should be sets of key/value pairs that terminate in